+With basic STD coverage, your benefit is equal to 75% of your base pay.
+If you are enrolled in STD Plus, your benefit is equal to up to 100% of your base pay.
 With both levels of coverage, your benefit may be reduced by other income or benefits you may be eligible to receive from other sources (see Other Income in the Short-Term Disability (STD) Coverage section for more information).

-HOW STD BENEFITS INTEGRATE WITH VACATION TIME-AN EXAMPLE
+HOW STD BENEFITS INTEGRATE WITH PTO-AN EXAMPLE

-When you are first out of work due to an illness or injury, you are paid using your available vacation time.
+When you are first out of work due to an illness or injury, you are paid using your available PTO.
 If your approved disability lasts for six or more consecutive weekdays, you are eligible for STD benefits, beginning on the sixth weekday.
 Here's an example:

 You are sick with a bad chest cold and call in sick on Wednesday, the 5th of the month.
 You call in sick again on Thursday and Friday.
-Your supervisor codes your time away from work as vacation time.
+Your supervisor codes your time away from work as PTO